Floorp-Projects/Floorp/remote/doc/cdp/PuppeteerVendor.md

 	 if you want to skip this step; for example, if you want to run installation separately at a later point.

-4. Go through the changes under `remote/test/puppeteer/test` and [unskip] any newly-skipped tests (e.g. change `itFailsFirefox` to `it`).
-	 A mass-change with `awk` might be useful here.

-	 Why do we do this?
-The Puppeteer team runs their unit tests against Firefox in their CI with many tests skipped.
-In contrast, we leave these tests unskipped in Mozilla CI and track test expectation metadata in [puppeteer-expected.json] instead.

-5. Use `./mach puppeteer-test` (see [Testing]) to run Puppeteer tests against both Chromium and Firefox in headless mode.
+4. Use `./mach puppeteer-test` (see [Testing]) to run Puppeteer tests against both Chromium and Firefox in headless mode.
 Again, only running a subset of tests against Firefox is fine -- at this point you just want to check that the typescript compiles and the browser binaries are launched successfully.

-6. Next you want to update the test expectation metadata: test results might have changed, tests may have been renamed, removed or added.
-The easiest way to do this is to run the Puppeteer test job on try (see [Testing]).
-You will find the new test metadata as an artifact on that job and you can copy it over into your sync patch if it looks reasonable.
+	 If something at this stage fails, you might want to check changes in `remote/test/puppeteer/package.json` and update `remote/mach_commands.py`
+	 with new npm scripts.

+5. Next, you want to make sure that expectation meta data is correct.
+	Check changes in `remote/test/puppeteer/test/TestExpectations.json`,
+	if there are newly skipped tests for Firefox, you might need to update these expectations.
+To do this, run the Puppeteer test job on try (see [Testing]).
+If these tests are specific for Chrome or time out, we want to keep them skipped, if they fail we want to have `FAIL` status in the expectation meta data.
+You can see, if the meta data needs to be updated, at the end of the log file.

 	Examine the job logs and makes sure the run didn't get interrupted early by a crash or a hang, especially if you see a lot of `TEST-UNEXPECTED-MISSING` in the Treeherder Failure Summary.
-You might need to add new test skips (especially for these tests as designed for Chrome only) or fix some new bug in the unit tests.
+	You might need fix some new bug in the unit tests.
 This is the fun part.

+	Some tests can also unexpectedly pass.
+Make sure it's correct, and if needed update the expectation data by following the instructions at the end of the log file.
-7. Once you are happy with the metadata and are ready to submit the sync patch up for review, run the Puppeteer test job on try again with `--rebuild 10` to check for stability.
+6. Once you are happy with the metadata and are ready to submit the sync patch up for review, run the Puppeteer test job on try again with `--rebuild 10` to check for stability.